A simple method for identification of native collagen by reversed-polarity electrophoresis: Short report Short communication

 S. Ricard-Blum, D. J. Hartmann, G. Ville, J. Chrom.
 B: Biomed.
 Sci.
 App.
 530 (1990) 432 (https://doi.org/10.1016/s0378-4347(00)82346-4)

-C. Arndt, S. Koristka, A. Feldmann, M. Bachmann, Native Polyacrylamide Gels.
-In: B. Kurien, R. Scofield, (eds): Electrophoretic Separation of Proteins.
-Methods in Molecular Biology, 1855 (2019) Humana Press, New York, NY (https://doi.org/10.1007/978-1-4939-8793-1_8)
+C. Arndt, S. Koristka, A. Feldmann, M. Bachmann, in: Electrophoretic Separation of Proteins.
+Methods in Molecular Biology, B. Kurien, R. Scofield, Eds., Humana Press, New York, 2019 (https://doi.org/10.1007/978-1-4939-8793-1_8)

-U. K. Laemmli, Nature.+ 227 (1970) 680 (https://doi.org/10.1038/227680a0)
+U. K. Laemmli, Nature 227 (1970) 680 (https://doi.org/10.1038/227680a0)

 J. A. Ramshaw, J. A Werkmeister, Anal.
 Biochem.
 168 (1988) 82 (https://doi.org/10.1016/0003-2697(88)90013-9)

 G. Leyva-Gómez, E. Lima, G. Krötzsch, R. Pacheco-Marín R. N. Rodríguez-Fuentes, D. Quintanar-Guerrero, E. Krötzsch, J. Phys.
-Chem.
-B. 118 (2014) 9272 (https://doi.org/10.1021/jp502476x)
+Chem., B 118 (2014) 9272 (https://doi.org/10.1021/jp502476x).